In a hurry? Head straight to our epic list of deep & meaningful long distance relationship questions.

 It’s no secret that long distance couples spend the majority of their time apart.

-While fond emotions will absolutely flood your heart in the moments before a visit, what really makes the heart grow fonder is the effectiveness of the communication happening in between.
+While fond emotions will absolutely flood your heart in the moments before a visit.
+What really makes the heart grow fonder is the effective communication happening in between.

 But, we know communication in an LDR isn’t always ‘that easy’.

 Maybe your weekly calls are feeling stale, you’re trying to navigate a hard conversation about the future, or simply struggling to connect on a deeper level.

 While those are common barriers, studies have shown that couples in long distance relationships actually have the ability to connect on a more intimate level than other ‘geographically close’ couples.

 So to help you reach your full potential as a couple.
 We’ve put together a few fun and thought-provoking LDR questions designed to strengthen your connection.